The Ultimate AI Tech Stack to Run a One-Person Business

 • Schedule campaigns

-Close helped me set up a 5-step cold email sequence while I was on vacation.
-I got 2 clients before I came back home.
+I once used Close to set up a 5-step cold email sequence that ran while I was on vacation.
+Landed two clients before I even got home.

 4. Customer Support: Be There Without Being There